 Glucose -6-Phosphate Dehydrogenase Deficiency is an inherited genetic enzyme disorder.
 It was first discovered in 1956 as the cause of hemolytic anemia that developed in some individuals after the administration of the antimalarial drug primaquine.
-It was then recognized as also being the cause of the disorder called Favism, known for centuries as the reaction some people have to eating fava beans.
+It was then recognized as also being the cause of the disorder called Favism, known for centuries as the reaction some people have to eat fava beans.
 The common factor between the antimalarial drugs and fava beans is their propensity to cause oxidative stress.

-The genetic variants that cause G6PD deficiency affect the functioning of the enzyme called glucose-6-phosphate dehydrogenase.
+The genetic variants that cause G6PD deficiency to affect the functioning of the enzyme called glucose-6-phosphate dehydrogenase.
 The majority of carriers of the deficiency have no obvious clinical symptoms in the absence of “triggers”(such as primaquine or fava beans) and are often unaware that they have this deficiency.
-G6PD deficiency has, however, the potential to cause attacks of acute hemolytic anemia, severe neonatal jaundice that can lead to kernicterus and, more rarely, a chronic anemia called Chronic Non-Spherocytic Hemolytic Anemia (CNSHA).
+G6PD deficiency has, however, the potential to cause attacks of acute hemolytic anemia, severe neonatal jaundice that can lead to kernicterus, and, more rarely, chronic anemia called Chronic Non-Spherocytic Hemolytic Anemia (CNSHA).

 What is Glucose-6-Phosphate Dehydrogenase

 Glucose-6-phosphate dehydrogenase (G6PD) is an enzyme found in every cell of the body.
 It is part of the chemical mechanism by which the body is able to process glucose.
 Although we are most familiar with the concept of using glucose as a fuel to provide energy, the function of G6PD is different; it is needed to produce a substance called NADPH which is very important both for cells’ ability to make other compounds and also to protect against oxidative stress.
 Although every cell contains G6PD, it plays a special role in the red blood cell (RBC).
 In the RBC, the only source of NADPH is the pentose phosphate pathway, the first step of which is controlled by G6PD.
 At the same time, since the main function of the RBC is to transport oxygen from the lungs to the rest of the body, it is uniquely susceptible to oxidative stress.
-It is not surprising, therefore, that the most common clinical manifestation of an inherited deficiency in G6PD is accelerated breakdown of the RBCs leading to something called Acute Hemolytic Anemia.
-Hemolytic anemia in adults is usually not life threatening in developed countries but newborn infants with G6PD deficiency are also at risk for a severe form of jaundice that can lead to irreversible brain damage.
+It is not surprising, therefore, that the most common clinical manifestation of an inherited deficiency in G6PD is the accelerated breakdown of the RBCs leading to something called Acute Hemolytic Anemia.
+Hemolytic anemia in adults is usually not life-threatening in developed countries but newborn infants with G6PD deficiency are also at risk for a severe form of jaundice that can lead to irreversible brain damage.

 Is the Deficiency Common?